brgrkng/ChessProject/README.md

 # ChessProject
 Simple chess program in python using pygame

+Assets:
+Images of the chess pieces and sounds for moving and capturing pieces.

 Features:
 Different legal moves for each type of piece
 Move order, white moves first